ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
 >
-> What are bits?
+> "99.9% of the people are dumb!"
 >
-> Tiny things left when you drop your computer down the stairs.
+> "Fortunately I belong to the remaining 1%"
 <!-- END_JOKE_SECTION -->